ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 ## network_compression_method {#network_compression_method}

-Sets the method of data compression that is used for communication between servers and for sending data to native clickhouse-client.
+Sets the method of data compression that is used for communication between servers and between servers and [clickhouse-client](../../interfaces/cli.md).

 Possible values: